 What does The Coronavirus Act 2020 mean for residential landlords and tenants?

-The coronavirus (Covid-19) outbreak has had significant implications for residential landlords and tenants.
+The coronavirus outbreak has had significant implications for residential landlords and tenants.
 In response, the Government introduced a series of housing support measures, including extending the basic notice period for seeking possession of residential tenancies in England.

 On 8th September 2021, the Government made further announcements easing some of the rules previously introduced for notice periods.
-Accordingly, from 1st October 2021 notice periods will generally return to pre-pandemic notice rules.
+Accordingly, from 1st October 2021 notice periods returned to pre-pandemic notice rules.

 Can landlords go ahead with possession proceedings?

 The suspension on procession proceedings expired on 20th September 2020.
 Therefore, possession proceedings are now continuing.

 Renters’ Reform Bill